-Associate Fellow, Center for Migration and Citizenship
+Associate Research Fellow, Centre for Migration and Citizenship

 While public opinion and European governments usually present migrants as an outside threat for European societies, in this article, Danièle Joly and Khursheed Wadia focus on the local level to analyze the issue of migrants, in particular irregular workers, living in the UK.

 European Task Force on Irregular Migrations - Country Report: United Kingdom Paris: Ifri, 2011, 49 p.
 (Coll.
 Les études Ifri)

 Irregularity of status, or „illegal‟ migration, has become a significant issue of public interest over the last 10 years.
 It is argued that the numbers game and moral panic shifted from black communities in the early 1980s to „bogus‟ asylum seekers in the early 1990s, and to irregular migrants...